pokt-network/docs/content/use/public-rpc/dfk-chain.md

   - home/resources/public-rpc-endpoints/dfk-chain-metamask
   - use/public-rpc/dfk-chain.md
   - home/use/public-rpc/dfk-chain.md
-description: >-
-  How to add the DeFi Kingdoms blockchain subnet in MetaMask with a Pocket RPC endpoint
+description: Add the DeFi Kingdoms blockchain subnet in MetaMask using a Pocket-powered RPC endpoint.
 ---